wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Failure to stop for the school bus, etc.

-The above-listed offenses all attract four points each.
+The above-listed offenses may each attract four points.

 • Tailgating